cse110-sp24-group6/cse110-sp24-group6/admin/meetings/042724-sprint-1-review.md

 - Documentation: Yashil
 - Video and Demo:  Michelle, Ramiz, Kyungwoo- shooting, voiceover, editing, uploading to YT.

+This part included our first time working on technical tasks together.
+It was challenging to coordinate with 11 people but we came up with a great project in the end!

 Everyone collorated on brainstorming and coming up with ideas for all aspects.
 Members were active on Slack and were present in our team meetings.
+All members were quick to give feedback and were active throughout.
+Great teamwork!

 ## Next steps